p4ulor/Object-Detector-App/docs/README.md

 service cloud.firestore {
   match /databases/{database}/documents {
-    // users can only read and write their own data match /users/{userId} {
+    // only authenticated users can read and only authenticated users can write to their own data match /users/{userId} {
+    	allow read: if request.auth != null;
       allow write: if request.auth != null && request.auth.uid == userId;
     }
-    // only authenticated users can read
-    match /users/{document=**} {
-      allow read, write: if true;
-    }
-    // only authenticated users can read

     match /top-users/{document=**} {
+      allow read: if request.auth != null;
+      // allow write: if request.auth != null; will only be writable by Cloud Functions since they use the admin SDK }

+    match /top-objects/{document=**} {
-      allow read, write: if true;
+      allow read: if request.auth != null;
-    }
+      // allow write: if request.auth != null; will only be writable by Cloud Functions since they use the admin SDK }
   }
 }